OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/cosmos-db/documentdb-sql-query-reference.md

 |[IS_PRIMITIVE](#bk_is_primitive)|[IS_STRING](#bk_is_string)||

 ####  <a name="bk_is_array"></a>IS_ARRAY
- Vrátí logickou hodnotu udávající, pokud je typ zadaný výraz pole.
+ Vrátí logickou hodnotu udávající, pokud typ hello hello zadaný výraz je pole.

  **Syntaxe**